Feasibility Study in Project Management

 An opening day balance sheet demonstrates your company’s overall capital structure.
 It includes financial ratios to assess the projects financial position.

 6. Review and Analyze

 Review all the work completed at the previous steps and make sure you includes all the necessarry information and nothing requires changing.
 Compare the charts and information that are included in the previous steps to each other and make sure everything is consistent.
 Analyze the risks that may occur in the course of the project.

 Depending on the information provided in the previous steps, make a decision about whether the option is feasible or not.
 If all the preceding steps have been completed thoroughly, you would have enough inputs to support your decision making process.

 Five Types of Feasibility Study

-A feasibility study evaluates a project’s chance of success.
+A feasibility study evaluates a project’s chance of success in project management.
 Therefore potential investors first check if the study is created from an objective perspective.
-Here below you can find five types of feasibility study.
+Here below you can find five types of the feasibility study.

 1. Legal Feasibility

 Legal feasibility is an analysis performed to understand if the proposed plan conforms the legal and ethical requirements.
 These requirements may involve zoning laws, data protection acts, or social media laws, etc.